tweag/python-monorepo-example/2017-05-24-typing-nix.md

 ## Design principles

-A first and really important remark is that we don't want the typed nix to be incompatible with the legacy one.
-Our goal is not to invent a new language that could one day replace nix.
-Given the size of nixpkgs and the efforts invested in it, backward compatibility is primordial.
+A first and really important remark is that we don't want the typed Nix to be incompatible with the legacy one.
+Our goal is not to invent a new language that could one day replace Nix.
+Given the size of Nixpkgs and the efforts invested in it, backward compatibility is primordial.

 The problem of course, is that the current code has not been designed